-If the person or peer group who abused you is narcissistic or anti-social and manipulative in any way, expect them to tell wildly outlandish tales about why they abused and why they think that person deserved abuse.
-In their minds, the only thing worse that losing is when human beings create win-win situations.
+If the person or peer group who abused you is narcissistic or anti-social and manipulative in any way, expect them to tell wildly outlandish tales about why they abused and why they think that person deserved the abuse.
+In their minds, the only thing worse than losing is when human beings create win-win situations.

 The worst of the worst will patently lie about what they said, did, or failed to do at any given moment.
 Deplorable to the core, the only thing that matters to them is their personal desires minute to minute.

 In a perfect world that might sound fantastic.
-But in this world, limited by the apparent confines of a three dimensional universe, people indulging socially caustic desires by habit tends to make life hell for everyone, especially their victims.
+But in this world, limited by the apparent confines of a three-dimensional universe, people indulging socially caustic desires by habit tends to make life hell for everyone, especially their victims.

 Vertical thinkers tend to be pathological liars by nature.

-Cluster B people tend to lie without remorse in their efforts to socially manipulate, gaslight, and self promote.
-As vertical thinkers, if they are confronted with a chance to deceive or mislead someone — especially when it wins them social favor — they prioritize their desire to one up others over collaborating and treating them respectfully in order to promote a pro-social dynamic.
+Cluster B people tend to lie without remorse in their efforts to socially manipulate, gaslight, and self-promote.
+As vertical thinkers, if they are confronted with a chance to deceive or mislead someone — especially when it wins them social favor — they prioritize their desire to one-up others over collaborating and treating them respectfully in order to promote a pro-social dynamic.

 They will lie to friends, family, their children, and parents.
 It does not bother them one iota to pop a fake post about their everyday life up on Facebook or other social media sites pretending things are one way when actually, they are some way that is dramatically other.